SallyNdungu/Selenium_Challenge/README_File.md

 **Motivation**

 The reason behind doing this challenge was
-1. Improve my chance of getting the job
-2. Showing and proving to myself I am able to automate tests, that I can do it (and I did)
+Show and prove to myself I am able to automate tests, that I can do it (and I did)

 **How I prioritized what to automate:**